Home / Misc / Leatherwork / Stitching a Legacy: The Art of Modern American Leather

 Man used leather hides and skins to make clothing, and also for practical items , for instance to carry water, tools, and bows and arrows.

-Picture left: Beautiful leather craft by King’s X in Texas.
+Picture above: Beautiful leather craft by King’s X in Texas.

 Leather and Tanning